 Houseplant care

 Check that light levels are sufficient for houseplants.
-They will need light to carry on over the winter, and can easily be forgotten in a back or spare room that receives little natural light, or with the curtains left drawn.
-They are best moved to sunny windowsill until March.
-Don't leave houseplants on windowsills behind the curtains on frosty nights, especially if your windows are not double glazed.
+They will need light to thrive over winter, and can easily be forgotten in a spare room that receives little natural light, or with the curtains left drawn.
+They are best moved to a sunny windowsill until March.
+Don’t leave houseplants on windowsills behind the curtains on frosty nights, especially if your windows are not double glazed.

 Water houseplants sparingly.
 Most should be barely moist in winter.

-Cut back leggy Hypoestes (polka dot plant), Pilea (aluminium plant), Solenostemon (coleus) and Tradescantia to encourage new growth.
+Cut back leggy Hypoestes (polka dot plant), Pilea (aluminium plant), Solenostemon (formerly Coleus) and Tradescantia to encourage new growth.

-Clivia benefit similarly from a dormant period over winter, with less watering, feeding, and lower light levels.
+Clivia benefit from a dormant period over winter, with less watering, feeding, and lower light levels.

 Cool conditions and regular watering will help keep potted indoor azaleas looking good for longer.
 Remember to water azaleas with rainwater collected in a rain butt, not with tap water.